 Get an up-close look at the colorful floats.
 Photo courtesy of Tournament of Roses

 Here's a bucket list item: though the parade is over, it's not too late for close-up viewing of the floats, before the mountains of flowers start to droop.
 Some of the floats then go on display in their communities of origin for a few more days.

-This year Moana joins the cast from Frozen and the rest of the skating princesses in Disney's marvelous ice show.
-This touring production never disappoints, and the stop in Long Beach is your last chance to catch the final winter shows in the Southland.
+This year Miguel from Coco joins the cast from Frozen and the rest of the skating princesses in Disney's marvelous ice show.
+This touring production never disappoints, and the stop in Ontario is your last chance to catch the final winter shows in the Southland.
 The cold never bothers this crew anyway.